Microsoft's Python in Excel allows you to combine Python and Excel analytics within the same workbook

 Microsoft today revealed the much-awaited Python in Excel feature that will allow users to combine Python and Excel analytics within the same workbook.

-Using this new feature, users can manipulate and explore data in Excel using Python plots and libraries like Matplotlib and seaborn, and then also use Excel’s familiar formulas, charts and PivotTables features to further refine their insights.
-To get started with this feature, users can just use the new PY function that will allow them to input Python code directly into Excel cells.
+Using this new feature, you can manipulate and explore data in Excel using Python plots and libraries like Matplotlib and seaborn.
+Then, also use Excel’s familiar formulas, charts, and PivotTables features to further refine insights.
+To get started with this feature, just use the new PY function that will allow them to input Python code directly into Excel cells.

 “I’m excited that this excellent, tight integration of Python and Excel is now seeing the light of day.
 I expect that both communities will find interesting new uses in this collaboration, amplifying each partner’s abilities.
 When I joined Microsoft three years ago, I would not have dreamed this would be possible.
 The Excel team excels!,” said Guido van Rossum, Python’s creator, emeritus BDFL and now Microsoft Distinguished Engineer.

-Microsoft 365 Insiders can now access the new Python in Excel feature during the preview program, and it will be included as part of Microsoft 365 subscription.
-Microsoft will reveal more details before the general availability of this feature.
+Microsoft 365 Insiders can now access the new Python in Excel feature during the preview program, and it will be included as part of the Microsoft 365 subscription.